 To get further into this, we have to take a look at something I personally consider one of the absolutely most important principles in game design:

 A game must progress towards some end state, even without input from the players.

 As an example, a lot of card games do something when a player runs out of cards in their deck: in MtG, the first player who tries to draw from an empty deck loses the game, and a draw is mandatory each turn.
 Hearthstone does a weaker version of this, with players taking ever-increasing damage every time they try to draw from an empty deck.
-Games with a fixed number of rounds or moves also do this—once the timer is up, the game just abruptly stops and then the winner is usually determined by how well each player has done during the course of the game.
+Games with a fixed number of rounds or moves also do this—once the allotted rounds are used up, the game just abruptly stops, and the winner is usually determined by comparing each player’s overall performance during the course of the game.

-Even though the game ending through the empty-deck lose condition in Magic is extremely rare (unless someone is playing cards that get their opponent there faster, but we’re talking about ‘natural’ game flow), it’s still there to prevent infinitely looping game states or just letting the game go on for some absurdly long time.
+Even though the game ending through the empty-deck lose condition in Magic is extremely rare (unless someone is explicitly playing with that strategy, but we’re talking about the ‘default’ game flow), it’s still there to prevent infinitely looping game states or just letting the game go on for some absurdly long time.
 Hard caps on a game’s length are a very useful tool because it’s in the very nature of games to want to end and have someone be declared winner.

 Now, there are games where enforcing this principle verbatim isn’t really possible, for some mechanical reason or another.
 Fear not, because there’s a weaker version of it that’s still perfectly valid: